Flag of China: Republic of China

 After President Yuan Shikai assumed dictatorial powers in 1913 by dissolving the National Assembly and outlawing the KMT, Sun Yat-sen established a government-in-exile in Tokyo and employed the modern flag as the national ROC flag.
 He continued using this design when the KMT established a rival government in Guangzhou in 1917.
-The modern flag was made the official national flag on 17 December 1928 after the successful Northern Expedition that overthrew the Beijing government, though the Five-Colored Flag still continued to be used by locals in an unofficial capacity.
+The modern flag was made the official national flag on 17 December 1928 after the Northern Expedition that overthrew the Beijing government, though the Five-Colored Flag still continued to be used by locals in an unofficial capacity.
 One reason for this discrepancy in use was lingering regional biases held by officials and citizens of northern China, who favored the Five-Colored Flag, against southerners such as the Cantonese/Hakka Sun Yat-sen.

 During the Second Sino-Japanese War, the invading Japanese established a variety of puppet governments using several flag designs.
-The "Reform Government", established in March 1938 in Nanjing to consolidate the various puppet governments, employed the Five-Colored Flag.
+The "Reform Government", established in March 1938 in Nanjing, employed the Five-Colored Flag.
 When Wang Jingwei was slated to take over the Japanese-installed government in Nanjing in 1940, he demanded to use the modern flag as a means to challenge the authority of the Nationalist Government in Chongqing under Chiang Kai-shek and position himself as the rightful successor to Sun Yat-sen. However, the Japanese preferred the Five-Colored flag.
 As a compromise, the Japanese suggested adding a triangular yellow pennant on top with the slogan "Peace, Anticommunism, National Construction" (和平反共建國 (Hépíng fǎngòng jiàn guó)) in black, but this was rejected by Wang.
 In the end, Wang and the Japanese agreed that the yellow banner was to be used outdoors only until 1943, when the banner was abandoned, leaving two rival governments with the same flag, each claiming to be the legitimate national government of China.

-The flag was specified in Article Six of the 1947 Constitution.
-During the Chinese Civil War (prior to October 1949), the flag system under CCP rule in China was very confusing - institutionally, the rival old government flag was recognized as a legitimate national flag, but was not encouraged to be flown.
-Communist forces and supporters tended to use the CCP flag, the red flag without a design, the army merit flag, and the official military flag that came later.
-In addition, some regions use the Soviet national flag as a substitute, a practice that is severely reprimanded in official CCP documents.After the Chinese Civil War in 1949, the ROC government led by Chiang Kai-shek relocated its government and its institutions to the island of Taiwan.
+After the Chinese Civil War in 1949, the ROC government led by Chiang Kai-shek relocated its government and its institutions to the island of Taiwan.
 On the mainland, CCP forces of Mao Zedong established the People's Republic of China (PRC) and adopted their own national flag.
 On 23 October 1954, the National Emblem and National Flag of the Republic of China Act (中華民國國徽國旗法 (Zhōnghuá Mínguó guóhuī guóqífǎ)) was promulgated by the Legislative Yuan to specify the size, measure, ratio, production, and management of the flag.